-By: Syeda Aiman Zehra, Hammad Bilal
+By Syeda Aiman Zehra and Hammad Bilal

 “Aik nukta, everything starts from it and ends at it,” says curator Madam Noor Jehan Bilgraumi as we embark on a journey she started in LUMS.
 The nukta she speaks of is the same nukta that we see at the center of many of the art pieces she has installed around campus—from the VC’s house to his office to the faculty lounge to the walls and domes of the HSS building.
-It is the same nukta that she sees in the heart of the university—the Academic Block—where the campus community finds itself at least once every day, passing by, taking shortcuts, rushing to classes.
+It is the same nukta that she sees in the heart of the university—the Academic Block—where the campus community finds itself at least once a day, passing by, taking shortcuts, rushing to classes.

 The walls, too, spoke little to her of the cultural heritage of the inner city of Lahore that the architect had taken inspiration from.
 “It’s such a phenomenal building… I wanted the space inside to demand the respect of viewing,” she says.

 After putting together a presentation for Syed Babar Ali, Pro Chancellor of LUMS, who appreciated her ideas and agreed to fund them, she began filling her late friend’s canvas.
 First, a fountain, then, four plants at its corners, like cardinal points of a compass, which will grow enough in a few years to provide shade: the center now acted as a source of nourishment for the space around it.